Accessibility Tools

 The biochip

-Biochips with cell culture chambers, biological or biocompatible artificial membranes and a variety of channel geometries provide the conceptual basis for Organ-on-Chip technology.
+Biochips with cell culture chambers, biological or biocompatible artificial membranes and a variety of channel geometries provide the conceptual basis for organ-on-chip technology.
 The channels of such biochips are used to introduce human cells of an organ into the cell culture chamber, to arrange, combine and separate these cells in an in vivo-like fashion and to supply these cells continuously with nutrients.
-They provide a frame to implement in vivo-like flow patterns similar to the human blood stream.
+They provide a frame to implement in vivo-like flow patterns similar to the human blood stream inside an in vitro model.

 Membrane – tissue interface and scaffold